 * 'Quadruple witching' may boost volume, volatility

-* Investors may see a spike of volume and volatility at the open and towards the closing bell as Friday marks a "quadruple witching" day - the expiration of stock options, index options, index futures and single-stock futures - as traders close hedging positions or roll them over at the last minute.
+Investors may see a spike of volume and volatility towards the closing bell as Friday marks a "quadruple witching" day - the expiration of stock options, index options, index futures and single-stock futures - as traders close hedging positions or roll them over at the last minute.

-* Five days of gains in the benchmark S&P index marked its longest winning streak since mid-April.
-For the week, the index is up 1.2 percent, while the Dow is up 0.9 percent and the Nasdaq has gained 1.1 percent.
+The six-day run of gains in the S&P index was its longest winning streak since mid-April.
+For the week, the index is up 1.3 percent, while the Dow is up 1.1 percent and the Nasdaq has gained 1.2 percent.

-* Midstream energy company Targa Resources Corp said it was no longer in discussions with Energy Transfer Equity LP, the pipeline company controlled by billionaire Kelcy Warren, regarding a deal.
+Midstream energy company Targa Resources Corp fell 9.2 percent to $136.76 after it said it was no longer in discussions with Energy Transfer Equity LP, the pipeline company controlled by billionaire Kelcy Warren, regarding a deal.
+The company's energy logistics operating unit Targa Resource Partners lost 12.5 percent to $71.37.